The rail, road, flight and ferry travel chaos you need to know about this Christmas

 Air

-On Friday 19 December, the main problems are for thousands of passengers flying between the UK and Dubai.
-Overnight thunderstorms and flooding have led to diversions and delays.
-Passengers who left Gatwick, Manchester and Newcastle airports on Thursday afternoon found their flights diverted soon after midnight to Dubai’s second airport, World Central.

-Their planes sat on the ground for hours before flying on to the intended destination, Dubai International, just 28 miles away.
+Hundreds of British Airways passengers from Singapore and Sydney have had their flight cancelled on Monday due to a technical issue on the outbound flight late on Saturday evening.

+The Boeing 777 operating BA15 taxied to depart but returned to the gate due to a technical issue, believed to involve radio navigation equipment.
+Repair attempts failed and eventually passengers were offloaded and taken to hotels.

-Flights later on Friday morning are operating typically 90 minutes behind schedule, jeopardisng connections.
-Under air passengers’ rights rules, travellers from the UK whose schedules are shredded are entitled to be flown to their final destination as soon as possible on any airline, and to be provided with meals and hotels until they get there.
+Under air passengers’ rights rules, BA travellers whose flights are cancelled are entitled to be flown to their destination as soon as possible on any airline, and to be provided with meals and hotels until they get there.

+Bad weather at Manchester airport on Sunday night caused many delays of an hour or more, with the easyJet evening flight to and from Berlin cancelled due to the curfew at the German capital’s airport.

+On Monday 22 December, most flights are running smoothly.
+The most significant delays are inbound from eastern North America, particularly from New York and Montreal.

 London Heathrow, Birmingham and Manchester airports are among those expecting their busiest Christmas to date.
 The Independent approached all the major airports for their busiest days.

-- Bristol: Busiest day is 28 December, with 19-21 December and 27-28 December busiest for departures.
-Busiest arrival days are 28 December, 2 and 4 January
+- Bristol: 28 December, with high pressure for arrivals on 2 and 4 January.

-- Edinburgh: Before Christmas, 19 and 22 December will be busiest; peak day overall is 29 December, with 28 December and 2 January also busy
+- Edinburgh: Before Christmas, 22 December will be busiest; peak day overall is 29 December, with 28 December and 2 January also busy.

 - Southampton: 22 December